Last Updated on

 The other reason why we here at SoS (keep in mind we are not doctors nor epidemiologists) don’t believe that this COVID-19 will lead to a global pandemic is because it appears that governments around the world have taken swift measures to prevent its spread.
 While it will likely spread in China, and will probably affect the city of Wuhan quite severely, the travel restrictions both within China and internationally mean that it is unlikely that it will spread rapidly in other countries.

 The above no longer seems to be true – the virus seems to have hit a tipping point where it may no longer be possible to contain in.
 There have been outbreaks in enough countries at this point that it is possible that we’re past the point of no return.

-On the other hand, it’s possible that South Korea, Iran, and Italy have served as enough of a warning that governments will start pursuing more severe containment strategies.
-At this point, in Europe at least, it appears that the spread of the pandemic can only be slowed, not stopped.
+At this point, in Europe it appears that the spread of the pandemic can only be slowed, not stopped.
+At this juncture, this appears to be true in the United States as well, as the spread of the disease in the US has accelerated faster than every other region that has been affected (and the US now officially has the most cases).
 Again, we will reiterate that because this virus is comparatively less lethal than other pandemic threats, we don’t believe this is the “big one”.
 That being said, it serves as an example of how quickly a pandemic can get out of control even after reasonable initial containment efforts, and demonstrates very clearly that the modern world is not ready nor equipped for a true pandemic threat with both high virality and lethality.